St Mary's CBGS Logo St Mary's CBGS Title

 Breakfast Club

 we have our breakfast club on offer each morning in school.
-This is available between the times of 8.10am and 8.45am a breakfast meal deal for the cost of £1.00.
+This is available between the times of 8.10am and 8.45am.
+The school offer a very affordable breakfast menu, and pupils are supervised by staff.

 St Mary's Emblem Transparent